1809-1930: History Of Hospitals In Michigan

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

 The hospital has not been a feature of the American frontier; nor has the professional nurse been a pioneer figure.
-The doctor, with his saddle bags, was in evidence early.
-For the bed-side care of his patients, he was obliged to rely upon mother or wife or good neighbors to keep the sick-watch.
+However, the doctor, with his saddle bags, was in evidence early.
+For his patients’ bedside care, he was obliged to rely on mother or wife or good neighbors to keep the sick-watch.
 When the children were born, the doctor’s wife, or the preacher’s wife, held herself in readiness to “go in and help.”
 And when a disease was known to be both dangerous and “catching,” the possible other persons in the community that had already “had it” attended the sick ones in some improvised place apart.

 Michigan, however, is unique in that it both lies on an international frontier and has a bi-peninsular shoreline.
-The Straits were fortified by a stockade and a blockhouse, as soon as frontier trading began, and the earliest semblance of a Michigan hospital appeared in some crude quarters for the sick men of the garrison.
+The Straits were fortified by a stockade and a blockhouse.
+As soon as frontier trading began, the earliest version of a Michigan hospital appeared for the sick men of the garrison.
 The log-book of Capt.
 Alex Harrison, of The Gage, a boat that was unloading at Detroit wharf, contains these stories: “October 11, 1785.
 One hand sent to the hospital October 14.
 Durett came on board in place of Butler, gone to the hospital.”
 A report on barrack conditions at Detroit of 1790, June 24, describes the hospital as one room entered by two doors, equipped with twenty-one single berths and having one chimney.
 Something more spacious and better equipped must have been provided before 1812, when cholera visited Detroit as an incident of the war with England.
 Cantonment surgeons handled the scourge and the mortality was almost entirely among the soldiers.

 County Houses

-Sickness and poverty are akin; and the civic conscience, under primitive conditions, has provided for the two afflictions in one institution.
-A very early Act of Michigan Territory for the support of the poor, February 1, 1809, when William Hull was governor, provides that the overseers of the poor in the several districts within the Territory shall relieve and support all the poor, lame, blind, and sick, and shall provide for them houses, nurses, physicians, surgeons, in such cases as they shall judge necessary.
+Sickness and poverty are akin.
+The civic conscience, under primitive conditions, provided for the two afflictions in one institution.
+A very early Act of Michigan Territory for the support of the poor, February 1, 1809, when William Hull was governor, provided that the overseers of the poor in the several districts within the Territory shall relieve and support all the poor, lame, blind, and sick.
+It also stipulated that overseers shall provide the poor with houses, nurses, physicians, surgeons as they judge necessary.
 Nothing more was contemplated by this than the letting out of cases to families that were willing to take them cheap.
-A poor law of twenty years later date, October 29, 1829, authorizes the proper officers to contract with a “competent physician” by the year, and to offer the contract at public auction to the lowest bidder.
+A poor law dated 20 years later — October 29, 1829, authorized the proper officers to contract with a “competent physician” by the year.
+It also offered the contract at public auction to the lowest bidder.
 Seven years before Michigan arrived at statehood in 1837, a public Act authorized the establishment of county poorhouses with a superintendent.
-The seeds of the county infirmary, the home for the sick that civic charity provides for the poor, are found in this legislation; they, however, were seeds of slow germination.
+The seeds of the county infirmary are found in this legislation.
+Though the infirmary provided a home for the sick and the poor, these were seeds of slow germination.

-Wayne County had been authorized to establish and operate a poorhouse two years before the General Law; although immediate action did not follow.
-And it was specified that the directors might admit lunatics and other diseased persons, if the disease were not contagious.
+Wayne County was authorized to establish and operate a poorhouse two years before the General Law.
+However, immediate action did not follow.
+It was specified that the directors might admit lunatics and other diseased persons, if the disease were not contagious.
 A poor farm was purchased in 1832; and a shed-like building was erected the next year.
-A second visitation of the cholera, the same crisis that improvised places to house a pestilence in Detroit, speeded up the development of hospital features at the County House.
+With a second visitation of the cholera, the development of hospital features at the County House sped up.

 The borrow from the vivid language of Mr. George G. Catlin’s “Story of Detroit”: